RevenueCat/docs/docs/dashboard-and-metrics/charts/prediction-explorer.md

 However, there are also some observable patterns in that testing that influence accuracy:
 1. Yearly products are most reliable, followed by monthly, and then weekly.
 Shorter durations produce greater fluctuation in LTV when measuring long lifetimes.
 Because of this, we recommend waiting **at least 28 days** before relying on long-term predictions for weekly products.
-2. App Store products are generally more reliable than Play Store products.
+2. App Store products are generally more reliable than Play Store products, and Stripe products have the least reliable predictions in our beta model.
 3. Products with a higher volume of historical subscriptions have higher reliability.

 #### Reliability indicators